BenjaminHaverla/bachelor-thesis/README.md

 ## The Practical Part

 In the practical part, I will explain the whole process of how we tried to apply these principles but mainly how we worked together and what should be the result and what is the result.
-You know... now I'm going to talk mainly about the practical part and what is important to mention is the PATH...
+You know... now I'm going to talk mainly about the practical part and what is important to mention is the **`PATH`**...

 ### Why we choose to create animated music video?